Record The Entry To Close The Revenue Accounts.

 Step‑by‑Step Journal Entry

 Below is the canonical journal entry used to close all revenue accounts.
-The example assumes a single revenue account, Sales Revenue, but the principle extends to multiple revenue streams That's the whole idea..
+The example assumes a single revenue account, Sales Revenue, but the principle extends to multiple revenue streams That alone is useful..

 Date Account Debit Credit